Have Anxiety? You Need To Do This One-Week Zero Caffeine Test

 Stuggling with your mental health?
 Try this caffeine challenge.

-If I've convinced you to give caffeine sobriety a try, please decrease your caffeine consumption gradually.
+If I've convinced you to give caffeine sobriety a try for the sake of less stress, please decrease your caffeine consumption gradually.
 If you go cold turkey, you'll be in caffeine withdrawal, and you won't be a happy camper.
 Instead, go from a few cups of coffee daily to one, then to half-caf, then to black tea, then to green tea.
 Eventually, you'll be down to a few sips of green tea, and from there, go caffeine sober.
 You may still have a few days where you're getting your bearings, but before you know it, everything will stabilize.

 After a week completely off caffeine, check in with yourself.
 How's your anxiety?
 Any recent panic attacks?
 How's your mood?
 Your sleep?
 Keep taking stock of your symptoms, and get intimately acquainted with the relationship between your symptoms and caffeine.
 Open your eyes to the role this powerful substance plays in symptoms you thought were just who you are.
 If anxiety or insomnia, depression, OCD, or any other issue has plagued you for years, I hope caffeine sobriety helps you achieve a lasting state of better well-being.
 It may not be a complete "cure," but it will likely be a step in the right direction.